ahplummer/envconsul-vault/Readme.md

 ## Init vault (initial setup)
-NOTE: Jump into the container `$ docker-compose exec vault bash`, or simply run the command from the host with the preface `$ docker-compose exec vault <container command>`
+NOTE: Jump into the container `$ docker-compose exec vault bash`, or simply run the command from the host with the preface `$ docker-compose exec vault <container command>`. *You cannot run the 'init' operation from outside the container.*

-* Execute `# vault operator init` from inside the container (or from outside, using the preface identified above).
+* Execute `# vault operator init` from inside the container.
 Take note of the output and paste it somewhere safe:

 ```
 Unseal Key 1: 8K4VSJeCVqJjHMWZdgnlwP7e+XR5/KvsKQs6zLVIarnx